cleanunicorn/cleanunicorn-website/content/about.md

 slug = "about"
 +++

-I am Daniel Luca, based in Bucharest, Romania, a self taught developer with an emphasis on open source technologies, security, blockchain.
+I am Daniel Luca, based in Bucharest, Romania, a self taught developer with an emphasis on open source technologies, security and blockchain.

-I am a developer and a security researcher who likes snowboarding, swimming and meditating.
-Currently I am working in the Ethereum ecosystem.
+I like snowboarding, swimming and meditating.
+Mostly interested in Ethereum at the moment.

 ### Talks